Wizcorp/codependency/Readme.md

 ["optionalPeerDependencies"].
 Override it to change which properties of your package.json will be used to index.

+If the `module` argument is not the root module you may set the `options.strictCheck` property to `false` to search for `package.json` in a parent directory.

 This function returns a `require` function, which has the following signature:

 **requirePeer(name, options)**